1. Get mental stimulation

 9. Don’t abuse alcohol

-Excessive drinking is a major risk factor for dementia.
+Excessive drinking is a significant risk factor for dementia.
 If you choose to drink, limit yourself to two drinks a day.

 10. Care for your emotions